livepeer/docs/docs/source/broadcasting.md

 Note: make sure you have deposited ETH if you would like to broadcast.

-## Broadcasting to a local node using OBS
+## Broadcasting To A Local Node Using OBS

 Start by reading our [step by step guide](https://github.com/livepeer/wiki/wiki/Blueprint:-set-up-a-broadcasting-node-using-Livepeer-and-OBS)